 Accommodations aren’t just a place for travelers for rest their head after a day out and about.
 Oftentimes the accommodations, as well as their staffs, can make or break a trip with the level of service and comfort provided.
 That’s one reason why we’ll be talking about some of our favorite bed and breakfast destinations this week on social media.

 Bed and breakfasts don’t always go by the name of B&Bs in Europe, but all do offer a charming and more intimate setting for a cooking vacation.
 Oftentimes cooking classes take place in the B&B’s kitchen, so it feels like you’re joining friends in the kitchen!
-They also are often located in more rural locales, which make it a prime spot for a relaxing getaway.
+Here’s another tip: they also are often located in more rural locales, which make them a prime spot for a relaxing getaway.

 In Italy, with our Bountiful Piedmont cooking vacation, guests stay in one of two B&B options.
 One is a country manor house that’s set amongst vineyards and orchards, and like many B&Bs, the rooms are individually styled with antiques and period furniture.
 It’s also a family-run property where the owner’s mother continues to make preserves using the fruit grown on the property.